AblingerOscar/eventual-consistency/README.md

 exit: Stops all applications and exits the CLI
         Aliases: shutdown

-create: Creates a new service and a client for it
+create: Creates a new service
         Option --start will also start them
         Usage: create [--start]

 start: Start an already existing service and its client
         Usage: start <serviceID>

-stop: Stops a service and its client
+stop: Stops a service and his client
         Usage: stop <serviceID>

 abort: Aborts a service without giving him a chance to persist etc.
         Usage: abort <serviceID>

-send: Sends views to the service
-        Usage: send <serviceID> [<viewAmount>]

-periodic: Asks the client to start or stop sending periodic views to the service
-        Usage: periodic start <serviceID> <interval in milliseconds> [<viewAmount>] periodic stop <serviceID>

 list: Lists all Services
         Option --running will only list running services
         Usage: list [--running]

+upload: Uploads a local file to a service.
+        The local file path originates from 'exampleFiles/'
+        Usage: upload <serviceID> <name to upload as> <local file path>

+update: Updates a file from a service with the contents of an local file.
+        The local file path originates from 'exampleFiles/'
+        Usage: update <serviceID> <name to upload as> <local file path>

+delete: Deletes a file from a service
+        Usage: delete <serviceID> <fileName>

 hide: Hides Logs of the given output level or reason
         Usage: hide reason <reason>